From Words to Amino Acids: Does the Curse of Depth Persist?: Experiments

 \section{Experiments}

 We conduct a set of probing- and intervention-based experiments to analyze depth usage from different perspectives.
-First, we intervene on each layer and measure its contribution to downstream computations (\cref{subsec:skiplayer_effects}).
-Next, we study how the model’s prediction distribution evolves with depth by extracting a layer-wise implied token distribution and comparing it to the final-layer distribution (\cref{subsec:logitlens}).
-Finally, in \cref{subsec:proteingym}, we evaluate downstream utility via layer-wise performance on ProteinGym and analyze when strong predictive signals emerge across the network.
-Unless stated otherwise, experiments in \cref{subsec:skiplayer_effects,subsec:logitlens} use 40 protein sequences randomly sampled from UniRef50 \citep{suzek2007uniref} as input prompts.
+First, we intervene on each layer and measure its contribution to downstream computations, complemented by layer-layer similarity analysis of representations (\cref{subsec:skiplayer_effects}).
+Next, we study how the model’s prediction distribution evolves with depth by extracting a layer-wise implied token distribution and comparing it to the final-layer distribution (\cref{subsec:lens}).
+We then evaluate downstream utility via layer-wise performance on ProteinGym and analyze when strong predictive signals emerge across the network (\cref{subsec:proteingym}).
+Finally, we extend our analyses to multimodal PLMs by studying structure-only and joint sequence-structure inputs, and use cross-modal similarity analysis to better understand the distinct depth-wise behavior of ESM3 (\cref{subsec:multimodal}).
+Unless stated otherwise, experiments in \cref{subsec:skiplayer_effects,subsec:lens} use 40 protein sequences randomly sampled from UniRef50 \citep{suzek2007uniref} as input prompts, while the multimodal analyses in \cref{subsec:multimodal} use 50 proteins randomly sampled from the Protein Data Bank (PDB).
 Full experimental details are provided in \cref{app:evaluation_setup}.
 We focus on ESM2 as a representative and widely used PLM in the main text, and report results for the other models in \cref{app:additional_results}.